tomgould/homemade.tg/README.md

 0. Linux machine set up for Drupal development (Apache, MySQL, PHP) with internet access and root access
 0. Drush
-0. This repo checked out locally to a witable location
+0. This repo checked out locally to a writable location
 0. A local site set up called homemade.tg mapped to ./docroot (Example Vhosts config is below)
 0. A database user called "root" identified by password "Passw0rd".
 You could edit the ./scripts/build_2.sh, lines 20, 21, 22 to match your current user.